jromers/ansible-olam/odb/README.md

 ...
 ...
 $ ansible-playbook -i hosts.ini -u <ansible_user> --key-file ~/.ssh/id_rsa \
 -e "vm_name=odb-si" -e "vm_ip_address=192.168.1.25" \
 olvm_odb_si.yml
 ```
 **Note**: the ``vm_ip_address`` may be omitted, in that case the VM will be provisioned for DHCP

 #### RAC cluster:

 Configiration of the variables for the RAC cluster is somewhat more complex, each node in the RAC cluster has multiple IP addresses with corresponding hostnames.
-In order to provide these configuration details for each node, an Ansible dictionary is used and defines in the ``default_vars.yml`` file.
+In order to provide these configuration details for each node, an Ansible dictionary is used and defined in the ``default_vars.yml`` file.

 Here's an example of a three-node RAC cluster Ansible dictionary: